Driving Forces Profile

 The Ultimate OD Toolkit at the Ultimate Price

 Unlike most assessment companies, we are able to provide you with more than one perspective, ensuring you have a more complete understanding of human performance.
 In total, we offer 5 sciences of performance.
 Attending the Science of Self™ accreditation will ensure you have more tools, resources, solutions, and better quality training to solve more client challenges — and ultimately win more business!

-There are several options available for attending this course.
-Our most popular option is our Public Program run around Australia and New Zealand on a regular basis.
-The next option can be delivered as an In-House Program (available if you have a group of 5 or more people).
-Where necessary, the program can also be Facilitated Online, staged over a series of webinars (minimum of 3 participants).
+There are two options available for attending this course.
+Our most popular option is our Live Virtual Public Program.
+These are facilitated monthly from our purpose-built virtual training studio.
+The second option is to arrange an In-House Program (available if you have a group of 5 or more people).
+These in-house programs can be customised to target specific outcomes for your group.

 Click here to learn more about the Science of Self™ Accreditation